JonasToth/HighIntegrityTooling/README.md

 ### 4.1 Array-to-pointer conversion
+- cppcoreguidelines-pro-bounds-array-to-pointer-decay
 ### 4.2 Integral conversions
 #### 4.2.1 Ensure that the U suffix is applied to a literal used in a context requiring an unsigned integral expression
 #### 4.2.2 Ensure that data loss does not demonstrably occur in an integral expression

 ### 4.3 Floating point conversions
+- misc-misplaced-widening-cast?
 ### 4.4 Floating-integral conversions
+- misc-misplaced-widening-cast?

 ## 5 Expressions

 ### 5.1 Primary expressions

 #### 5.1.1 Use symbolic names instead of literal values in code
+- code review? is there a way to make some automation on that topic?
 #### 5.1.2 Do not rely on the sequence of evaluation within an expression
+- order of evaluation, clang diagnostics?
+UBSan?
 #### 5.1.3 Use parentheses in expressions to specify the intent of the expression
 #### 5.1.4 Do not capture variables implicitly in a lambda
 #### 5.1.5 Include a (possibly empty) parameter list in every lambda expression
 #### 5.1.6 Do not code side effects into the right-hand operands of: &&, ||, sizeof, typeid or a function passed to condition_variable::wait
+- start point could be misc-assert-side-effect

 ### 5.2 Postfix expressions
 #### 5.2.1 Ensure that pointer or array access is demonstrably within bounds of a valid object
+- cppcoreguidelines-pro-bounds-\*
 #### 5.2.2 Ensure that functions do not call themselves, either directly or indirectly
+- i dont know, is there a callgraph analysis method?

 ### 5.3 Unary expressions
 #### 5.3.1 Do not apply unary minus to operands of unsigned type
+- i think this should be ez
 #### 5.3.2 Allocate memory using new and release it using delete
+- cppcoreguidelines-no-malloc
 #### 5.3.3 Ensure that the form of delete matches the form of new used to allocate the memory
+- static analysis does it already AFAIK

 ### 5.4 Explicit type conversion
 #### 5.4.1 Only use casting forms: static_cast (excl. void*), dynamic_cast or explicit constructor call
+- cppcoreguidelines-pro-type-const-cast
+- cppcoreguidelines-pro-type-cstyle-cast
+- google-explicit-constructor
+- google-readability-casting
 #### 5.4.2 Do not cast an expression to an enumeration type
 #### 5.4.3 Do not convert from a base class to a derived class